Lucy Rogers, Hughes Hall

 I completed a BA in English at University College London in 2018, then moved to Girton College, Cambridge for an MPhil in Modern and Contemporary Literature (Distinction), with a focus on Victorian literature.
 My MPhil dissertation was entitled: ‘Let’s Talk Business: Literary Depictions of Mid-Nineteenth-Century Businesswomen.’
 Following this I spent two years working as the Schools Liaison and Outreach Officer at Newnham College, Cambridge, a role which involved organising and running a wide range of both online and in-person widening participation events.

 I returned to academic study in October 2021, starting a PhD at Hughes Hall.
 My doctoral research is funded by a Jebb Studentship and Sarah Squire scholarship.
 Alongside my studies I am still involved with various different university outreach projects, which I am always happy to discuss.
-I am also the Secretary for Hughes Hall Boat Club and a co-convener of the Women and Worlds of Learning Conference, taking place in Oxford in April 2024.
+I have also been the Secretary for Hughes Hall Boat Club and was a co-convener of the Women and Worlds of Learning Conference, which took place in Oxford in April 2024.

 Research Interests

-In my doctoral research, I examine the role of women in the early deveopment of 'Cambridge English' during the late nineteenth and early twenteith centuries.
-The project tackles questions of professionalisation and disciplinarity, using archival materials to examine the understudied years leading up to the publication of I.A.Richards’ Practical Criticism in 1929.
+In my doctoral research, I examine the involvement of women in the institutionalisation of English as an academic discipline at the University of Cambridge.
+The project tackles questions of professionalisation and disciplinarity, using a wide range of archival materials to analyse changes taking place in the first decades of the twentieth century.

 My broader research interests include: nineteenth-century literature, especially New Woman fiction; textual scholarship; depictions of work and professionalisation; life writing/autobiography; history of education; museum studies; intellectual history; feminist theory; history of the book; history of information.